Grafting 101

 We sell scionwood from our orchards.
 Generally, any tree listed on our website or in our catalogue is growing in one of our test orchards and we should be able to provide scionwood for it.
 We also have many other varieties (over 500 collectively) that aren’t on the website, so feel free to inquire about other varieties.
 Some of our trees may be too young to provide sufficient scionwood to sell however.

-If you are interested in ordering, send us a wishlist of what you are interested in and we will let you know what we are likely able to provide!
+If you are interested in ordering, you can visit our scion product details or send us a wishlist of what you are interested in and we will let you know what we are likely able to provide!
 We will not know for sure what is available until we harvest our scionwood in the spring, so there may still be changes to orders at this time.
 We will notify you if any of the requested scions are unavailable.
 If possible, sending along some options you wouldn’t mind as substitutes helps things go more smoothly when cutting scionwood for orders!

 We do our best to provide scionwood that is pencil thickness (ideal for grafting) and at least 12-18in long, providing at least two to three grafts’ or more worth of material.
 If the scions are smaller than we would like, we will either discount your order or provide extra material to compensate.
 Some trees naturally produce small or skinny scions, so we are not always able to provide ideal grafting material.